-Emma Watson's Tweets Supporting The Trans Community Shut Down J.K.
+Emma Watson Supported The Trans Community & Shut Down J.K.
 Rowling's Comments

 In Harry Potter and the Sorcerer's Stone, Dumbledore famously says: "It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends."
 The actors who made their careers starring in the Potter series are living that lesson all over again.
 J.K.
 Rowling, the author of these beloved novels, posted an anti-transgender screed on June 10, and those who starred in her films have been swift to condemn it.
 Hermione actress Emma Watson's tweets supporting the trans community offered ways to donate to the cause.